Gand0r/N00b/README.md

 ## Welcome

-This Repository made for personal and for testing purpose only :D
+This Repository made for personal and testing purpose only :D

 ### Berikut Daftar Modem Cadangan